lorenz-perszyk/favly/README.md

 ## About
 An app utilizing the Giphy Search API.<br>
 Allows you to search by keyword, trending or random.<br>
-You save and store your favorites gifs locally.
+You can save and store your favorite gifs locally.

 ## Tech
 - Vite
 - TypeScript
 - React
+- React Router
 - Tailwind CSS
 - Zustand
 - GSAP